If any of you have

 - (R) Realistic = The cake can be done in the time given; and

-When it comes to capturing information requirements, the document that captures the SMART objects in regards to data producing, managing, and sharing information on behalf of the employer is known as an Employer’s Information Requirements (EIR).
+When it comes to capturing information requirements, the document that captures the SMART objects in regards to data producing, managing, and sharing information on behalf of the employer is known as the Employer’s Information Requirements (EIR).

 Guidance on the content can be found in several places.

-Finally, there are also two core BIM Level 2 Standards that have been written to support the briefing process BS 8536-1 (for buildings) and BS 8536-2 (for infrastructure).
+Finally, there are also two core BIM Level 2 standards that have been written to support the briefing process BS 8536-1 (for buildings) and BS 8536-2 (for infrastructure).
 These Standards not only outline the core plan of work stages, but also key activities, and documents a supply chain would be expected to deliver.
 As my home is a building, I will be focusing on BS 8536-1.

 Note: If you have any comments regarding how to form a brief, then please let me know either on Twitter, or by commenting below.